-*Recordings of these lectures are available to NAJGA members.
+*Recordings of most of these lectures are available to NAJGA members.
 If you are a member, click on “Login” in the top right corner of this page and you’ll be taken to the Member Website where you can access these recordings.

 The Evolution of a Story: Time and Technology